Fee Units

 Administration

-The Treasurer is currently responsible for administering the Fee Units Act.
+The Minister for Finance is currently responsible for administering the Fee Units Act.
 The Department of Treasury and Finance is the department responsible to the Minister in relation to the administration of the Act.

 Exemptions